makovalab-psu/DiscoverY/README.md

 Before running DiscoverY, the following input files are required in ./data folder.
 Note that currently the names of the "data" folder and of the files are hardcoded into DiscoverY.

-	contigs.fasta : contigs from WGS assembly, which will be annotated by running DiscoverY kmers_from_male_reads : kmers from raw male reads used for assembly, used for computing coverage [optional] female.bloom : Bloom Filter of kmers from female if available [optional] female_kmers : kmers from female if Bloom Filter has not been constructed
+	male_contigs.fasta : contigs from WGS assembly, which will be annotated by running DiscoverY kmers_from_male_reads : kmers from raw male reads used for assembly, used for computing coverage [optional] female.bloom : Bloom Filter of kmers from female if available [optional] female_kmers : kmers from female if Bloom Filter has not been constructed